Skip to Main Content

 The Writing Center is a great support service for students, which can help you improve your writing skills.
-You can also check out their pages on KC Portal and Facebook.
+You can also check out their page on KC Portal.

 If you would like to visit the Writing Center in person, it is best to make an appointment first.
 You can do so by visiting their website.
 However, walk-ins are also welcome!
 You can also set up a virtual chat by emailing email@example.com.